Tricia Cotham

 Patricia Ann Cotham (born November 26, 1978) is an American politician, lobbyist and former schoolteacher.
 She is a member of the North Carolina House of Representatives from the 105th district, based in Mecklenburg County.

 Cotham represented the 100th district in the North Carolina House of Representatives from 2007 to 2017 as a Democrat.
 She was elected as a Democrat in 2022 to represent District 112.
 Cotham formally changed her affiliation to the Republican Party on April 5, 2023, granting the North Carolina House Republicans a supermajority.
 Prior to her party switch, Cotham had campaigned on a traditional Democratic Party platform and had voted for abortion rights legislation.
-Shortly after her party switch, Cotham cast the deciding vote for legislation to restrict abortion access in North Carolina.
+Shortly after her party switch, Cotham cast the deciding vote for legislation to limit abortion to the first 12 weeks of pregnancy.

 Career

 In March 2007, Cotham was appointed to represent the 100th district in the North Carolina House of Representatives to replace Rep. Jim Black, who had resigned.
 She was elected to the House in 2008, and was re-elected in 2010, 2012, and 2014.
 Cotham was co-chair of the House's K-12 Education subcommittee from 2008–2010.

 Cotham is a "former CMS Teacher of the Year and assistant principal of East Mecklenburg and Independence high schools".

 In 2015, Cotham gave a speech on the House floor explaining that she had had an abortion, saying, "This decision was up to me, my husband, my doctor and my God.
 It was not up to any of you in this chamber."

 Cotham chose not to run for re-election in 2016 to pursue a U.S. congressional seat.
 She later said she would consider running for the U.S. House of Representatives in the newly redrawn 12th congressional district.
 Cotham filed to run for the U.S. House seat on March 21, 2016, but lost the Democratic primary to incumbent Congresswoman Alma Adams.

 In 2019, Cotham and three partners founded the lobbying firm BCHL.
 She worked as a registered lobbyist, routinely engaging with the leadership in the North Carolina General Assembly.

 In 2022, Cotham sought to return to the North Carolina House of Representatives.
 Some Republican political leaders in North Carolina recruited her to run for office as a Democrat.
 Reporting uncovered the Cotham campaign disengaged with key Democratic allies during the primary, such as Planned Parenthood, and she had a long-rumored romantic relationship with Speaker Tim Moore, though Cotham has denied it.
 Moore has been sued for his personal affairs with other married women.
 This time, she ran for the House in the 112th district, defeating Republican Tony Long, 59.2%-40.8%.
 Cotham ran on a platform of raising the minimum wage, protecting voting rights and supporting LGBTQ rights.